 It is now accepted that proper financing of the courts and the importance of the role of judges in their administration is critical to judicial independence.
 In short, judges cannot be independent if they do not have the proper resources with which to do their work and have an effective role in the way in which the resources are expended.
-Although judges have always had to fight their corner for
+Although judges have always had to fight their corner for resources, I do not believe there is any issue of principle that is now disputed.
+In the UK, we have come a long way in the last 30 years, but there needs to be vigilance.
 One way of the executive undermining the independence of the judiciary is either to curtail resources or offer more, but only by way of inducement to support a particular government policy.